Herbert J. Kramer: "We Called It A War"

+“From all the evidence we have, it appears that Mr. Kramer recorded the interviews with Sargent Shriver about his time working on the War on Poverty [...] and then helped him shape them into a manuscript.”

 Illness, death, and book

 After being diagnosed with Prostate Cancer Kramer wrote a book with his second wife Kay entitled "Conversations at Midnight", documenting the process of coming to terms with dying.